paypal/fixo/README.md

 # fixo

-Fixo is an extension to JSON parser, it allows you to extend and compose JSON objects.
+Fixo is an extension to JSON parser, it allows you to extend and compose JSON files.

 You could use Fixo for configuration files, test fixtures and other cases when you need to create complex objects with dynamic content.